Steinz0/FootBallGame-Apprentissage/README.md

 ### Orders

-MongoDB again, this dataset registre all order for all user.
+This dataset (MongoDB) registre all order for all user.

 For each element:
 - userID